deckhouse/deckhouse/ee/modules/450-keepalived/docs/README.md

 This module does not work with the <a href="../021-cni-cilium/">cilium</a> module.
 </div>

-This module (managed via Custom Resources) is intended for configuring keepalived clusters on nodes.
+This module (managed via custom resources) is intended for configuring keepalived clusters on nodes.